Commercial transport & logistics

 Since March 2021, the express and parcel service provider UPS has been operating a mobile micro-depot at the Adalbertstraße parking garage in cooperation with APAG Parkhaus GmbH and the city of Aachen.
 From here, parcels can be delivered efficiently and in a more climate-friendly way in the city center.

-Following a successful test phase, the micro-depot will now be permanently anchored at the Adalbertstraße parking garage.
-Switching to cargo bikes as delivery vehicles will not only make the city air cleaner, but will also eliminate the need for large delivery vehicles to park in the second row.
-The parcel carriers can reach many destinations in the city center more easily by cargo bike and take up less space.
-This not only makes traffic flow more smoothly, but also safer for all road users.
+Following a successful trial period, the micro-depot will now be permanently established at the Adalbertstraße parking garage.
+The switch to cargo bikes as delivery vehicles will not only make the city’s air cleaner but also eliminate the need for large delivery vehicles to double-park.
+Delivery riders can more easily reach many destinations in the city center by cargo bike and take up less space.
+This not only improves traffic flow but also makes it safer for all road users.

 Delivery vehicles have long been part of the urban landscape of every city.
 At the same time, the vehicles require a lot of space and often block parts of the road when loading and unloading.
 The city of Aachen has set up special loading zones to provide space for delivery vehicles.